 - Survival of the fittest – competitors pick you off if you are not fast enough

 The problem, however, is that latency is really an overarching term that encompasses several different delays.
-Although it is very easily understood, it is quite difficult to quantify.
-It, therefore, becomes increasingly important how the problem of reducing latency is approached.
+Although latency is very easily understood, it is quite difficult to quantify.
+It, therefore, becomes increasingly important as to how the problem of reducing latency is approached.

 - The packet arrives at a router on the server side.